A version of this article was first published in April 2022

 While there are laws in place to protect both the tenant and landlord in the UAE, Mario Volpi, sales and leasing manager for Engel & Voelkers, said establishing good landlord-tenant relationships can be the best way to avoid to messy disputes.

-I am a tenant but my landlord wants to sell the property
+Landlord wants to sell the property

 Qualifying reasons for eviction: